 - Be helpful – answer questions, share interesting content

-Key metrics to consider are a number of blog visitors and subscribers, del.icio.us bookmarks, inbound links, Facebook fans and activity, friends on Facebook or LinkedIn, votes for blog articles, posts in forums.
+Key metrics to consider are the number of blog visitors and subscribers, del.icio.us bookmarks, inbound links, fans and activity, friends on Facebook or LinkedIn, votes for blog articles, and posts in forums.

-Measure real business results: number of visitors, leads, and customers generated by each social media effort.
+Measure accurate business results: number of visitors, leads, and customers generated by each social media effort.